Even if you’ve got a pile of kids, you can learn how to organize a large family in a small house. These tips will give you breathing room!

 No matter how many times I remind the kids to not wait until the last possible minute to use the bathroom, it falls on deaf ears.
-There’s a line for that bathroom so often it’s like being at a rock concert.
+There’s usually a line for the bathroom that looks like we’re at a rock concert.

 How to Organize a Large Family in a Small House

 Chances are there’s more room for extra shelves when you go up a wall.
 Especially when a room is full of furniture (maybe beds for several kids?).

-Adding shelving is also a nice way to give each kid their own space.
-Many kids in large families have to share a room out of necessity, but they’d still like a spot for their special things.
+It’s also a nice way to give each kid their own space.
+Kids in large families often share a room out of necessity, but they’d still like a spot for their special things.

-If you can raise the beds, you’ll add even more living room to your bedrooms.
+3. If you can raise the beds, you’ll add even more living room to your bedrooms.
 Look into loft beds or bunk beds as space savers.

 After searching for a good new or used bunk bed, we decided to just build our own.
 Since our kids prefer to sleep in a pile, we put a single bed over a double bed.
-You can also make a triple bunk bed for even more space.

 They’re perfect for squeezing more room out of the area over your bowls or short stacks of kitchenware.

-You can also build shelving around your door frame.
+5. You can also build shelving around your door frame.
 Then display your prettier pieces there when they aren’t in use.

-Add hooks wherever you can for hanging things like blow dryers, curling irons, and more.
+6. Add hooks wherever you can for hanging things like blow dryers, curling irons, and more.
 If you’ve got a closet in the bathroom, add small shelves or baskets to the door for holding makeup or brushes.

-If all of your baskets won’t fit under the bench, you can add cubbies next to the bench.
+If all of your baskets won’t fit under the bench, you can add cubbies like these next to the bench.
 Go as high as you need.
 (Just be sure to anchor them!)

-Put hooks on the wall above the bench for backpacks, jackets, or sports equipment.
+10. Put hooks on the wall above the bench for backpacks, jackets, or sports equipment.

 Storage in the Furniture

 I bet you’re a pro at storing things under the furniture wherever you can manage.
 But what about hiding things in the furniture?
-Here are some neat ideas.

 More seating for littles or a nice place to prop your feet at the end of the long day.
 And the storage is a lovely bonus.

 Between the Studs

-I can’t offer you two handsome men (wink, wink), but the ideas out there for using storage right in your walls are just awesome.
+14. I can’t offer you two handsome men (get it? studs? wink, wink), but the ideas out there for using storage right in your walls are just awesome.

-More and more families are discovering how to organize a large family in a small house by choosing to have one family closet.
+15. More and more families are discovering how to organize a large family in a small house by choosing to have one family closet.

 A family closet is a natural solution, because it contains all of the household clothing into one room.
 It makes laundry much simpler!